Frequently Asked Questions

 What is TV’s connection to the University?

 Titan TV serves as a living-learning laboratory classroom environment for use by classes in television production and broadcast journalism.
-Titan TV also serves as a CSUF campus outreach by producing programs such as The Report, Tech On & Titan Radio Live!.
-Our “department” is Titan Communications which is affiliated with the College of Communications.
+Titan TV is part of Titan Communications, which is affiliated with the College of Communications and Department of Information Technology.

 Does Titan TV provide tours to outside organizations such as the Cub Scouts?